 French (fluent), Spanish (working knowledge)

 Dan joined 4 New Square after training and practising as a solicitor-advocate at City firm Herbert Smith (now Herbert Smith Freehills).
 He has also worked as a litigator in the British Virgin Islands for leading offshore firm Conyers Dill & Pearman.
 One of only a handful of individuals at the Bar with this breadth of litigation experience, he is a team player who is typically instructed against more senior practitioners in substantial disputes in the High Court and in arbitral tribunals or as junior to a QC on bigger cases.
-Quite exceptionally for a barrister of his year of call, and reflecting his wider litigation experience and the trust placed in him by clients, he has appeared as sole advocate in the Court of Appeal and the Supreme Court.
+Quite exceptionally for a barrister of his year of call, and reflecting his wider litigation experience and the trust placed in him by clients, he has appeared as sole advocate in both the Court of Appeal and the Supreme Court.
 More information about Dan’s specific areas of practice is set out below, and further details can be accessed through the links on the left hand side of this page.

 Dan's commercial case-load is broad: he is instructed on all kinds of business disputes, including relating to trade, financial services, company and partnership fall-outs, corporate insolvency, insurance and re-insurance and professional liability in a commercial context.
 He also has a strong professional interest in civil fraud.
 Dan is highly numerate and, having worked for two investment banks at the start of his career, is comfortable dealing with sophisticated financial instruments and complex corporate structures where necessary.